What Are SARMs?

 SARMs are fast becoming popular performance-enhancing supplements due to their ability to promote lean muscle mass, fat loss, stamina, and fast recovery.
 Those who typically use SARMs do so for physical enhancement purposes, such as bodybuilders and athletes.

 Additionally, online searches for SARMs have increased steadily over the past few years.
-Although it’s impossible to determine how many people are purchasing them, testing of the London sewage system revealed that SARMs were present in higher quantities than cocaine or MDMA.(2)
+Although it’s impossible to determine how many people are purchasing them, testing a portion of the London sewage system revealed that SARMs were present in higher quantities than cocaine or MDMA.(2)

 Though sold as a cutting-edge performance-enhancer, these pills are unregulated and have little research to accurately assess their effects.
 Read on to learn more about the health benefits and risks of SARM use for performance enhancement.